-- As the rider’s pedaling speed (i.e. their cadence) increases, the pedal-assist will reduce the motor’s output (i.e. power contribution).
+- As the rider’s pedaling speed (i.e. their cadence) increases, the pedal-assist will increase the motor’s output (i.e. power contribution).

-- As a rider’s pedaling speed decreases, PAS will increase the motor’s output to propel the rider forward.
+- As a rider’s pedaling speed decreases, PAS will decrease the motor’s output to propel the rider forward.

 Ease of Use

 One of the biggest advantages of riding an ebike with a cadence sensor is its ease of use; Cadence sensor-based ebikes require relatively light pressure on the pedals to activate the motor.
 So, riders can put in minimal effort or their absolute maximum, and the motor will still engage, albeit at different levels.
 This makes cadence-based ebikes a great option for recreational riders or riders with physical limitations who are looking for an effortless way to ride.

 Cadence based systems can act like an “on” and “off” switch.
 In other words, riders get help at preset speeds when they pedal, and they stop receiving assistance when they stop pedaling.
 Given this, ebikes with cadence sensors are generally guaranteed to provide their riders with consistent power and consistent assistance whenever they need it.
 They do not need to put in extra effort for extra power.
 Whether riders are going up a hill and want to do the bare minimum or are cruising around their neighborhood wanting a little boost to go faster, cadence technology will always prescribe a set and consistent amount of power.